taylorhansen/pokemonshowdown-ai/src/model/README.md

 [original](https://arxiv.org/abs/1706.03762) attention mechanism for processing unordered set-based data rather than natural language.

+The model also supports [distributional](https://arxiv.org/abs/1707.06887) reinforcemenet learning, where single action values, representing the expectation (mean) of the Q-values, are each replaced with discrete probability distributions.

 ## Worker

 The [worker](worker/ModelWorker.ts) is the thread that manages all the